Updated: May 18

 The holidays are a crazy time for us all!
 Between Halloween and New Years', our lives become hectic, and this can often wreak havoc on our dogs, especially ones that already struggle with fear or anxiety.
-In contrast, some dogs are naturally social and enjoy the extra company, some pant, pace, and stress with every person to enter the house.
+In contrast, some dogs are naturally social and enjoy the extra company.
+While some pant, pace, and stress with every person that enters the house.
 You may have one dog that rests calmly on a bed while you cook and another who is under your feet waiting for scraps the entire time.
 For our fearful dogs, the holidays can be one of the worst times of the year!

 So what can you do at home to help our nervous pups stay calmer and prevent our naughty pups from getting into something they shouldn't?
 Here are a few of my top holiday tips.